shamkeev/shamkeev/README.md

 - 👀 I’m interested in full stack development.
 - 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on RoR projects.
-- 📫 How to reach me twitter @champagnepappee, instagram @shamkeev

 <!---
 shamkeev/shamkeev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.